-Ambient concentrations of NO2, SO2 and PM10 measured at the Sasol operations will provide an understanding of existing ambient concentrations.
+Ambient concentrations of NO2, SO2 and PM10 measured in the vicinity of Natref's operations will provide an understanding of existing ambient concentrations.

 Background concentrations are an essential part of the total air quality concentration to be assessed in determining air emission source impacts.
 In terms of the dispersion modelling exercise, the background concentration constitutes the portion of the air quality due to air emission sources that are not included in the model's emissions inventory.
 Background air quality includes pollutant concentrations due to the following: